-Chemical dyes like azo dyes are the largest group of dyes with around 60-70% used for industrial purposes.
+Chemical dyes like azo dyes are the largest group of dyes, with around 60-70% used for industrial purposes.
 It has been proven that they are carcinogenic when they break down under certain conditions.
 They have been linked to bladder and liver cancer.
 This applies to around 4-5% of azo dyes.
 They have been regulated for human use in first world countries like the US, Canada and the EU.
-There is however no regulation in place for dog products.
+There is, however, no regulation in place for dog products.

 The second impact is an environmental one.
 Azo dyes don't degrade under natural conditions.
-The biggest problem is the contamination of waste water as the factories are releasing them into the environment.
+The biggest problem is the contamination of waste water as the factories release them into the environment.
 The contaminated water has been linked to growth reduction, death in marine life and reduced plant productivity.
-Ultimately, nothing that would help to reduce a carbon paw print.
+Ultimately, nothing that helps to reduce a carbon paw print.

 Chemical coatings are used in edible chewy products like rawhide as well.
-They are often treated with bleach and formaldehyde to sterilise them when separating them from the animals skin.
+They are often treated with bleach and formaldehyde to sterilise them when separating them from the animal's skin.
 Sometimes they are coated with chemicals to convey a flavour or colour.
 Either way, any chemical preservative should be avoided.

 Perform the fingernail test.
-If the chewy item is too hard to leave a temporary dent, then the toy will be too hard for the teeth.
+If the chewy item is too hard to leave a temporary dent, the toy will be too hard for the teeth.

 What chewy toys are safe for my dog?

 If in doubt, look for untreated and natural materials.
 Avoid polyester or heavily dyed cotton chews toys, so your dog doesn't absorb unnecessary chemicals.